 “There’s no time to be bored in a world as beautiful as this!”

 These words kept echoing in my mind as the flight was about to touch down in Leh.
 For a moment, the view from the window made me forget all the woes of life, filling my heart with immense joy.
-Ladakh had been on my bucket list for years, and there were several times when I planned this trip, solo as well as with friends.
+Ladakh had been on my bucket list for years, and I had planned this trip several times, both solo and with friends.

 But things never seemed to work out!